-The supported authentication types must then be added to the card using Ws_AddUpDelCredentials or, if enabled for your account, through auto-enrolment.
+The supported authentication types must then be added to the card using using either Web Services or Cards API; see Using the Card Enrolment API.
+Alternatively, if enabled for your account, through auto-enrolment.

 Q. When is fallback authentication used and how is it triggered?